LZXCyrus/MGNN/README.md

 pip install -r requirements.txt
 ```

-## ❔︎ Contact
+## ❔︎Contact
-For any question about this work, please do not hesitate to contact us by email 42033064@smail.swufe.edu.cn.
+For any question about this work, you can contact us by email 42033064@smail.swufe.edu.cn.